Understanding Diabetes & Foot Problems

 It's no secret that having diabetes puts you at great risk of foot problems — but why?
-If you've ever wondered why diabetes patients have foot problems or if you are curious about what foot problems are caused by diabetes, this is the resource for you.
-Keep reading to learn more about the link between diabetes and foot problems.
+If you've ever wondered why diabetes patients have foot problems, or if you are curious about what foot problems are caused by diabetes, this is the resource for you.
+Keep reading to learn more about diabetic foot problems and management.

 Does diabetes cause foot problems?